jwilber/geo-code/README.md

 Lightweight Python package for geocoding addresses using the Google Geocoding API.

+There are multiple geocoding modules in Python.
+What makes **geo_code** different from the others is that if offers the following functionalities:

+	- Batch-geocoding: Given an input csv file name (and column to geocode), **Geocoder.geocode_csv()** will return a csv file of the geocoded locations.

+	- String Removal: Address columns are often dirty, so **geo_code** allows you to input a string (or Python list of strings) to remove from a given query.

+	- Delayed Geocoding: The Google Geocoding API free tier service has a request limit of ___. **geocode** allows you to use the free tier service and will automatically wait 30 minutes when a query limit is reached.
+It also provides functionality to save intermediate progress.

-For an input string address, `Geocoder` will return the longitude, latitude, postcode, and formatted_address.
+For an input string address, `Geocoder` will return the longitude, latitude, postcode, formatted_address, and query status; e.g.:

-{'status': u'OK', 'input_string': '10920 Sunset Trail', 'postcode': u'55441', 'latitude': 44.9850985, 'type': u'street_address', 'formatted_address': u'11100-11298 Sunset Trail, Plymouth, MN 55441, USA', 'longitude': -93.4207907, 'accuracy': u'RANGE_INTERPOLATED'}
+`{'status': u'OK', 'postcode': u'55441', 'latitude': 44.9850985, 'longitude': -93.4207907 'formatted_address': u'11100-11298 Sunset Trail, Plymouth, MN 55441, USA'}`

 ***

 # Getting Started: Using the Geocoder Class

-The core functionality provided by geo_code, geocoding, is provided by the `geocode` method of the `Geocoder` class.
+The core functionality provided by **geo_code**, geocoding, is provided by the `geocode` method of the `Geocoder` class.
-The **Geocoder** class can be initialized with an API-key (provided at [here](https://console.developers.google.com/apis/)), or without an argument (for free-tier service/rates).
+The `Geocoder` class can be initialized with an API-key (provided at [here](https://console.developers.google.com/apis/)), or without an argument (for free-tier service/rates).

 ```Python
 from geo_code import Geocoder